-Emily Moskal is a biologist-turned-freelance writer and communicator, whose features have appeared in outlets such as Bay Nature and Texas Parks & Wildlife magazines.
-She produces Save The Frogs magazine for the namesake nonprofit.
+Emily Moskal is a biologist-turned-freelance science writer and communicator, whose features have appeared in outlets such as Texas Parks & Wildlife magazine, Bay Nature magazine, NASA-funded Astrobiology Magazine where she became a regular contributor in Nov.
+2017, and Save The Frogs magazine which she has produced since 2014.

-Her specialty is natural resource literature, immersion reporting, and environmental communication, developed for such outlets as the Texas Army National Guard, Texas Parks and Wildlife Department, and a variety of nonprofits.
+Her specialty is natural resource literature, immersion reporting, and environmental communication, developed for such outlets as the Texas Army National Guard, Texas Parks and Wildlife Department, and a variety of agencies and independent outlets.

 If you want compelling writing with a science-backed approach, contact Emily.